python-trio/trio/docs/source/reference-core.rst

        else:
            pass

-Here the function acts as a check point if you call it with ``should_sleep`` set to a true value, but not otherwise.
+Here the function acts as a checkpoint if you call it with ``should_sleep`` set to a true value, but not otherwise.
 This is why we emphasize that trio's own async functions are *unconditional* check
 points: they *always* check for cancellation and check for scheduling,